 Diagram 2 shows the correlation of the monthly electric consumption and electric baseline for the period January to December.

 Diagram 2.
-Correlation of monthly electricity consumption and electricity energy baseline for the period
+Correlation of monthly electricity consumption and electricity energy baseline for the period of January to December

 Table 3 presents a summary showing the minimum values of EPI and ETC for each of the three zones.